-Understanding the conversion rate (website visits / number of conversions) of your website helps you to gage the value of your website as well as the success of the numerous campaigns that are driving traffic to your site.
+Understanding the conversion rate (website visits/number of conversions) of your website helps you to gauge the value of your website as well as the success of the numerous campaigns that are driving traffic to your site.
 This can be invaluable in understanding and reporting where money should be spent (web marketing) to gain maximum uplifts.

-There are two types of conversions in web analytics, micro conversions and macro conversions.
-Micro conversions are sign up for your email newsletter, lead generations and activities that precede a purchase.
-Macro conversions are sales transactions, or completing a quote form online or offline.
+There are two types of conversions in web analytics, micro-conversions, and macro conversions.
+Micro conversions are signed up for your email newsletter, lead generations and activities that precede a purchase.
+Macro conversions are sales transactions or completing a quote form online or offline.

 Defining goals is a fundamental component of any web analytics measurement plan – or marketing plan for that matter.
 Having properly configured goals in your report settings allows analytics to provide you with critical information, such as the number of conversions and the conversion rate for your site or app.
 Without this information, it’s almost impossible to evaluate the effectiveness of your online business and marketing campaigns.

 Goals are configured at the view level.
 Goals can be applied to specific pages or screens your users visit, how many pages/screens they view in a session, how long they stay on your site or app, and the events they trigger while they are there.
 Every goal can have a monetary value, so you can see how much that conversion is worth to your business.
 Using values for goals lets you focus on the highest value conversions, such as transactions with a minimum purchase amount.